 - Face masks must be worn by all visitors to the building and all entering the building will be asked to use hand sanitizer, wash hands, and wipe down public computers and spaces before and after using them.

-- Librarians will also be wearing face masks and disinfecting public spaces
+- Librarians will also be wearing face masks

 - Meeting rooms are now bookable for 2 hours, one time per week during regular open hours: